Environmental Quality Control

 • Promote awareness and knowledge of safety regulations and traffic discipline within the industrial estate, particularly among foreign operators, in order to reduce the likelihood of accidents that may affect surrounding communities.

-• Request enhanced traffic management and congestion solutions to address traffic issues during peak hours by efficiently managing traffic flow and facilitating better traffic control.
-This includes regulating vehicle speeds and coordinating with the police to establish a collaborative network for stricter traffic discipline.
+• Oversee traffic management and address traffic congestion, particularly during peak hours, by efficiently managing traffic flow and improving traffic control.
+This includes regulating vehicle speeds and coordinating with police authorities to establish a collaborative network to promote stricter traffic discipline.

 Implementation according to the government policy